In the real world, humanity speaks hundreds if not thousands of languages, and has spoken thousands or tens of thousands in its history.

 - Scripts (optional)

 - the writing systems for this language, if any.
-See below if the GM wants to define this in more detail.
+See a future article if the GM wants to define this in more detail.

 - Written Only? (optional)